-Zikodrive Motor Controllers was launched in 2015 as a trading name of Round Bank Engineering ltd. Round Bank Engineering ltd was originally started in 2012 as a part time electronic design venture between university friends Graham Fick and Phil Bates.
+Zikodrive Motor Controllers was launched in 2015 as a trading name of Round Bank Engineering ltd. Round Bank Engineering ltd was originally started in 2012.
 However after developing several small projects for a number of individual customers the company history took a major turn when it was decided to take the plunge and develop a small range of stepper motor controllers and sensorless brushless motor controllers.

 The guiding philosophy for the Zikodrive range was to produce controllers which were intelligent but which could be quickly customised to fit a range of applications.

 The original Zikodrive stepper motor drivers (the ZDS and the ZDSP) were developed throughout 2014 and early 2015 and Zikodrive Motor Controllers was formally launched as a company in September/October 2015.

 The company worked hard to develop a presence in the motor control market throughout late 2015 and was recognised for the technical development work that had gone into the range when Technical Director Graham Fick was shortlisted for ‘Motion Control Engineer of the Year’ at the Motion Control Industry Awards 2016.

 This event was the first major recognition the company received and we were very proud of Graham making the shortlist.

 The company worked hard throughout 2016 to build on this early recognition and establish its standard range of motor controllers as well as building relationships with a range of companies who required more bespoke motor control electronics.
 As a result of these developing relationships and increased market knowledge the company then took the decision to start investing in the development of a range of sensorless brushless motor controllers.

 This ongoing work led to the launch of the ZDBL range of brushless motor controllers in mid-